weygoldt/chirpdetector/docs/contributing.md

 organized as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Implement detector class that works with the trained yolov8
+- [ ] Convert all subsets to training dataset, fix annotations, build larger simulated dataset
+- [ ] Rethink the output: Needs to be a HDF5 file that not only includes chirp time and ID but also the full chirp spectrograms so that we can later cluster them nicely.
-- [ ] Move the waveform preprocessing stuff into a nn.module as suggested by the torchaudio docs here: https://pytorch.org/audio/main/transforms.html
+- [ ] Move the waveform preprocessing stuff into a nn.module as suggested by
+  the torchaudio docs here: https://pytorch.org/audio/main/transforms.html
 - [ ] Write data dumping for main loop
+- [ ] Try different NN architectures for assignment
 - [ ] Write an assignmen GUI to create a ground truth
 - [ ] Find out why current assignment algo is failing at raw = raw1 - raw2
 - [ ] Try a random forest classifier on PCAed envelope extractions to assign